Harlequin rasbora: Distribution and habitat

-The harlequin rasbora is a native of Malaysia, Singapore, Sumatra and southern Thailand.
+The harlequin rasbora is a native of Malaysia, Singapore, Sumatra and Borneo.As for the population distributed in southern Thailand, it has been replaced by the described (Trigonostigma truncata) in 2020.
 It inhabits streams and other watercourses characterised principally by low mineral content, high concentrations of dissolved humic acids, a consequence of those waters flowing through peat swamp forests.
 The waterlogged soils of these forests inhibit the complete decay of leaf litter, and result in the formation of peat, which leaches humic acids and related compounds into the watercourses flowing through these forests.
 The conditions thus resemble those found on a different continent, namely the blackwater habitats of South America, and the water chemistry of the Asian habitats of the harlequin rasbora is accordingly similar to that of the Rio Negro.